Silviumuraru90/RybkaCore/README.md

 <br>

 🟣 What is `ktbr`?
 It stands for `keep-the-business-running` and is the most important file created by the bot.
 It keeps track of bot's buy transactions in an individual way.
 There is also an `integrity` function (to which you'll see a log in terminal) that runs once in a while that constantly verifies if the user has not altered the amount of balances the bot is aware of, in the cloud.
 If there is a misalignment - it will stop and let you know about it.
-The sum of `EGLD` across all the buy transactions in the `ktbr` file should at all times be equal or less than the sum of `EGLD` you have in your Binance account.
+The sum of `cryptocoin` across all the buy transactions in the `ktbr` file should at all times be equal or less than the sum of `cryptocoin` you have in your Binance account.
 Should you want to transfer some to any other wallet, edit this ktbr file, while keeping its `json` format;
 <br><br></br>
 ❗️ Note for `transaction fees`:  For each transaction the bot is doing (buy or sell), it is paying a fee of `0.08%` of the `trading-quantity-of-the-coin` * `current-coin-price`;
 <br><br></br>
 ❗️ Note for `minimum profit`: [`RYBKA_MIN_PROFIT`] ENV var's value represents a `gross` value.
 So that it will be `auto-adjusted` to a higher value and `inform the user` upon action, if the user sets it to be so small that the `net` minimum (`RYBKA_MIN_PROFIT`-`commision per a specific transaction`) is below <b>80%</b> (It had to be at least 50%, as even if the profit is grabbed once, per sell transaction, the fee is also considered at the buy phase, so 80% is a very good margin) of the `gross` [`RYBKA_MIN_PROFIT`].
 This is calculated `individually`, on each sell transaction;
 <br><br></br>
-❗️ Note for `trade quantity`: [`RYBKA_TRADE_QUANTITY`] ENV var's value represents the trading quantity per transaction, but if this is too low when mutiplied with the `current price of 1 EGLD / USDT`, it may result in a trade sum less than `10 USDT`, which is `NOT permitted by Binance`, hence `RybkaCore will auto-adjust the quantity` to a higher one and `inform the user` upon action;
+❗️ Note for `trade quantity`: [`RYBKA_TRADE_QUANTITY`] ENV var's value represents the trading quantity per transaction, but if this is too low when mutiplied with the `current price of 1 cryptocoin / stablecoin`, it may result in a trade sum less than `10 stablecoins`, which is `NOT permitted by Binance`, hence `RybkaCore will auto-adjust the quantity` to a higher one and `inform the user` upon action;
 <br><br></br>
-❗️ Note for the `MOST efficient way of using the bot` respective to `profit`: try to aproximate the nr. of [`RYBKA_TRADE_QUANTITY`] you can buy by considering the price of `EGLD` in `USDT` and thinking how many pieces of cryptocurrency you would buy with the sum of `USDT` you have in your account, so that it will result in <b>at least</b> `30` possible buys.
+❗️ Note for the `MOST efficient way of using the bot` respective to `profit`: try to aproximate the nr. of [`RYBKA_TRADE_QUANTITY`] you can buy by considering the price of `cryptocoin` in `stablecoins` and thinking how many pieces of cryptocurrency you would buy with the sum of `stablecoins` you have in your account, so that it will result in <b>at least</b> `30` possible buys.
 This will comply with the best inner policies in the bot, to maximize the profit.
 You can surely use `RybkaCore` with whichever sum of money, anyway, but it won't guarantee the optimal results, still, it will be capable of making considerable profits.
 Pay attention that when the bot will try to make a `buy`, it will also tell you in the terminal the possible number of buys (so it will also calculate itself those) and pay attention that the minimum possible order is of `10$` per Binance, but actually a minimum of `~12$`, per bot's inner logic.
-If you let the bot run with the predefined value of [`RYBKA_TRADE_QUANTITY`] found in `config.ini` - it will automatically calculate the minimum [`RYBKA_TRADE_QUANTITY`] required for it to always buy the smallest possible chunk of `EGLD`, so you can safely just leave it do its thing and this way let it maximize the number of possible buys;
+If you let the bot run with the predefined value of [`RYBKA_TRADE_QUANTITY`] found in `config.ini` - it will automatically calculate the minimum [`RYBKA_TRADE_QUANTITY`] required for it to always buy the smallest possible chunk of `cryptocoin`, so you can safely just leave it do its thing and this way let it maximize the number of possible buys;
 <br><br><br>
 ❗️ Note for the cryptocurrency the bot will consider.
-It will use only the `USDT` appearing / added later on (while the bot runs) in Binance and the `BNB` for taxes per orders (also considered on-the-fly).
-But it will NOT consider the new `EGLD` added into Binance, only the one that it bought already in the current / previous runs (tracked in the `ktbr` file).
-If some `USDT` is removed, better stop the bot before that action and restart it afterwards, as it might fail if you'll let it run.
-Same applies to `EGLD`, if you want to move it out of `Binance`, but this will be possible to be safely removed via a tool that will be developed in the future via [this ticket](https://gitlab.com/Silviu_space/rybka/-/issues/292).
-Till then, the only way to make the bot work without errors when you move EGLD (that bot `previosuly bought`) out of Binance, is to tweak accordingly the `ktbr` file in the `LIVE` folder of the bot; operation which might be dangerous if the result won't be compliant to the `json` format of the file's content or with the balance of `EGLD` remaining in `Binance`, but can be done with ease if paying attention;
+It will use only the `stablecoin` appearing / added later on (while the bot runs) in Binance and the `BNB` for taxes per orders (also considered on-the-fly).
+But it will NOT consider the new `cryptocoin` added into Binance, only the one that it bought already in the current / previous runs (tracked in the `ktbr` file).
+If some of the `stablecoin` is removed, better stop the bot before that action and restart it afterwards, as it might fail if the remainder amount is so low that it cannot even make 1 more buy, if you'll let it run.
+If you can grant it at least some 1-2 buys "space", then remove the stablecoin on-the-go, it will recalibrate itself.
+Same applies to the `cryptocoin`, if you want to move it out of `Binance`, but this will be possible to be safely removed via a tool that will be developed in the future via [this ticket](https://gitlab.com/Silviu_space/rybka/-/issues/292).
+Till then, the only way to make the bot work without errors when you move the cryptocoin (that bot `previously bought`) out of Binance, is to tweak accordingly the `ktbr` file in the `LIVE` folder of the bot; operation which might be dangerous if the result won't be compliant to the `json` format of the file's content or with the balance of `cryptocoin` remaining in `Binance`, but can be done with ease if paying attention;
 <br><br><br>
 ❗️ Note for the temporary files the bot will create & consider.
 Do not delete those, it will only make the process insignificantly slower, just let them persist;
 <br><br><br>